 Many people carry this action handgun because it is more versatile.
 If you need a more precise shot and have the time, you can cock the gun, get a precise aim, and shoot more accurately with the lighter trigger pull, but it can still operate in double action if needed quickly.
 The major disadvantage is that you need to learn to shoot with two entirely different trigger pulls on the same gun.

-There is also one other type of action used on some semi-automatic pistols, striker fired.
+There is also one other type of action used on some semi-automatic pistols, striker-fired.
 This type of pistol does not have a hammer.
-Instead it has a rod called a striker that is fully contained within the slide.
-This striker has a spring around it that is under a partial tension all of the time trying to push the striker forward.
-The firing pin is the end of the striker rather than being a separate part as with a hammer fired pistol.
+Instead, it has a rod called a striker that is fully contained within the slide.
+This striker has a spring around it that is under partial tension all of the time trying to push the striker forward.
+The firing pin is the end of the striker rather than being a separate part as with a hammer-fired pistol.

-Before buying a brand that you are not familiar with do some research.
+Before buying a brand that you are not familiar with doing some research.
 There are many publications that test firearms and publish reviews.
-Some may be tainted by advertising revenue but usually they are fairly accurate.
-If you are dealing with a reputable dealer he or she can often make good recommendations, though, again, some less scrupulous dealers will try to sell you the model with the highest profit margin or up-sell you into a higher priced gun than you really need.
+Some may be tainted by advertising revenue but usually, they are fairly accurate.
+If you are dealing with a reputable dealer he or she can often make good recommendations, though, again, some less scrupulous dealers will try to sell you the model with the highest profit margin or up-sell you into a higher-priced gun than you really need.

 If reading reviews online don’t put too much faith into a single review.
 No matter how good or bad a product is there will always be a few who love or hate it for no apparent reason. (this actually applies to all online reviews of products, not just guns)